EshaanAgg/web/src/content/blog/go.md

 - No styling freedom
 - Case sensitive
-- No classes, no exceptions
+- No classes and exceptions
-- Existence of semi-colons to separate sentences, but the best practise is `NOT` to use them
+- Existence of semi-colons to separate sentences, but the best practise is `not` to use them unless required
 - No paranthesis needed for boolean conditions or values
-- There is no ternary operator in Go
+- No ternary operator
-- No break statement is needed while working with `switch` in Go.
+- No break statement is needed while working with `switch`.
 However, you can `fallthrough` to the next case if needed.
 - You can use the `switch` statement with conditions as cases as well.
 - We can emulate a `while` loop just by using a boolean expression with the `for` loop itself.